 Python is the programming language of choice for data scientists.
 Although it wasn’t the first primary programming language, its popularity has grown throughout the years.

 - In 2016, it overtook R on Kaggle, the premier platform for data science competitions.

-- In 2018, 66% of data scientists reported using Python daily, making it the number one tool for analytics professionals.
+- In 2018, 66% of data scientists reported using Python daily, making it the number one language for analytics professionals.

-So, the future is bright for data science, and Python is just one piece of the proverbial pie.
-Fortunately, learning Python and other programming fundamentals is as attainable as ever.
+The future appears very bright for data science and Python.
+Fortunately, learning Python is now easier than ever.
 We’ll show you how in five simple steps.